We’ve been learning all about kefir…

 The kefir or yogurt cheese is salted and soured first, then fashioned into balls and submerged into olive oil.
 Because the salting and souring preserves the cheese, and the olive oil acts as a protective brine, this method requires no refrigeration.
 My family still follows it to this day!

 My grandmother and namesake, Tata Wardee, always had jars full of yogurt cheese balls that we would add to our plates at breakfast, lunch, or dinner.
+They are a great variations from the traditional holiday cheese ball.

 Watch the video below, or follow along with the print instructions, to see how to make your own kefir cheese balls!
 The video is an excerpt from my Cultured Dairy and Cheese eCourse — be sure to check it out for even more information.